 Oakton Community College has the same tuition for international students as for those from out of state.

-International students at Oakton Community College can expect to pay around $10,536 per year, before any scholarships or financial aid.
+International students at Oakton Community College can expect to pay around $12,292 per year, before any scholarships, grants or other financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

 In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
 Let's take a look at what impacts these costs, and what to expect at Oakton Community College.

 Housing and campus dining at Oakton Community College is $4,519 a year.
 This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the Oakton Community College's on-campus cafeterias and dining halls.